-We talked our superintendent into making this a letter-able sport so these kids can get jackan electronics team, which a programming team to write
+We talked our superintendent into making this a letter-able sport so these kids can get jackan electronics team, which a manipulation team, which a power team, which does the

 Van Uden went on to comment ets and all that stuff ...
 This is a sport of the mind," he said.
 "My daughter is on a tennis team and does track, but this is her most important letter - she's most proud of this one.'